F1R3FLY-io/f1r3fly/DEVELOPER.md

 ## Description of subprojects

-More info about subprojects can be found in the [Wiki](https://github.com/F1R3FLY-io/rnode/wiki/The-philosophy-of-RNode-architecture).
+More info about subprojects can be found in the [Wiki](https://github.com/rchain/rchain/wiki/The-philosophy-of-RChain-node-architecture).

 ### Communication

-The [comm](comm) subproject contains code for network related operations for RNode.
+The [comm](comm) subproject contains code for network related operations for RChain.

 ### Rholang